 Chess originated from a game called Chaturanga in China.
 While most of the world plays traditional chess, Japan and some Asian countries have their own version of chess.
 The Japanese version is called Shogi (将棋).
-In this article, we will learn how to play this fun and strategic chess.
+In this article, we'll learn how to play this fun and strategic chess game.

-They say the shogi it was introduced in Japan in the Nara period (704 to 790 AD).
-If so, then it is possible that the shogi has no origins in Chinese chaturanga or chess.
+They say the shogi was introduced to Japan in the Nara period (704 to 790 AD).
+If so, then it is possible that shogi has no origins in chaturanga or Chinese chess.
 There is a notable difference between them.
-The objective of the game is the same as that of western chess, "to capture the opposing king".
-But the pieces and the board are changed.
+The objective of the game is the same as in western chess, "capture the opponent's king".
+But the pieces and the board change.

 Japanese chess pieces

-Japanese chess is played on a 9-row board with 9 columns.
-Each player has 20 pieces equal to those of the other player.
-The pieces of one player are differentiated from the other by the direction that they point on the board.
+Japanese chess is played on a 9-row by 9-column board.
+Each player has 20 pieces equal to the other player.
+One player's pieces are distinguished from those of another by the direction they point on the board.

-The game has equal pieces on both teams to operate the capture system and return to the game.
-In addition, some pieces have designs on both parts to identify when a piece was promoted.
+The game has equal pieces on both teams to work the capture and return system in the game.
+Also, some parts have drawings on both parts to identify when a part was promoted.
 The 20 pieces are as follows: